kissikelvin/Financial-Databases-SQL/README.md

 - [Installation](#installation)

-This project is built in a Jupyter Notebook.
+This project is built in Jupyter Notebook.
 If you don’t have Jupyter installed, you can follow the instructions [here](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) to set it up.

 ### Required Libraries

 You can also install all the necessary libraries by using the provided `requirements.txt` file.
-To install the dependencies, follow these instructions:
+To install the dependencies, follow these instructions below:

 1. Download the `requirements.txt` file** included in the project repository.
 2. Open a terminal and navigate to the project directory where the `requirements.txt` file is located.